jotek5/jote_Portfolio/readme.txt

 DESCRIPTION:

-ETHOS is a modern and elegant one-page free resume website template.
+____ is a modern and elegant one-page free resume website template.
 A perfect tool that would help you craft a personal website where you can advertise yourself showcasing your skills, talents, portfolio, and work experiences.
 It provides you the necessary website elements and features for creating an impressive and beautiful online resume that would capture